jperals/colors-of-twitter/README.md

 An easy way yo do it is to draw the corresponding shapes using a service like `geojson.io` and copy-paste the result to a JSON file named after the language code, just like the existing `en.json` file that you can see.

-I am applying this technique to the English language to compensate that it's used so much on the Internet; but personally I have preferred to not go further with this manual intervention, which could get really tricky really quickly.
+I am applying this technique to the English language to compensate that it's used so much on the Internet; but personally I have preferred to not go further with this in other languages, as this could get really tricky really quickly.

 You can bypass this feature altogether when generating PNG maps by passing a `--raw` parameter: